-- · Check source of the flood and that no one else is in danger - · Switch off any electrical equipment and gas that could be affected by water - Move any chemicals, documents, equipment and valuables to a safe area if time allows

-- Call Campus Security (Unisafe) and provide information about the flooding event and location of evacuees - If the building is in danger of being flooded, evacuate all staff, students and visitors to a safe area unaffected by flooding.
-Otherwise, do not evacuate unless instructed by the Floor/Building Warden, Campus Security (Unisafe) or Emergency Services staff - If flood is due to burst pipes, etc, turn off the water at the mains if possible.
+- Check source of the flood and that no one else is in danger - Switch off any electrical equipment and gas that could be affected by water - Move any chemicals, documents, equipment and valuables to a safe area if time allows - Call Emergency Services (111) and provide information about the flooding event and location of evacuees - If the building is in danger of being flooded, evacuate all staff, students and visitors to a safe area unaffected by flooding.
+Otherwise, do not evacuate unless instructed by the Floor/Building Warden or Emergency Services staff - If flood is due to burst pipes, etc, turn off the water at the mains if possible.

-Storms and gale-force winds
+Storms and gale force winds

 Storms can affect University services and operations due to high winds, the potential for hazards and damage to property.
-Follow the guidelines below to ensure you are safe during a storm or gale-force winds:
+Follow the guidelines below to ensure you are safe during a storm or gale force winds:

-- Listen to the radio for updates and advice - Monitor all University of Waikato communications channels for advice - Be prepared to evacuate quickly if necessary - Move critical equipment and documents to higher levels - Switch off electrical equipment - Do not attempt to walk or drive through storm waters, unless necessary and it is safe to do so - Move all people away from windows - Close all curtains, drapes and blinds - Shelter in strongest part of building (eg central corridors) - Stay clear of large areas with glass atriums or glass roofs - Stay inside.
+- Listen to the radio for updates and advice - Be prepared to evacuate quickly if necessary - Move critical equipment and documents to higher levels - Switch off electrical equipment - Do not attempt to walk or drive through storm waters, unless necessary and it is safe to do so - Move all people away from windows - Close all curtains, drapes and blinds - Shelter in strongest part of building (e.g. central corridors) - Stay clear of large areas with glass atriums or glass roofs - Stay inside.